Affiliate Marketing Vs Blogging – And The Winner Is?

 - Can bring out a darker you.
 Blogging is a place of personal space, and sometimes the writing can get very personal, to the point of where you’re cussing out and saying bad things about something or someone

-- No half way.
-Putting up a blog post is not about writing one thing and not coming back to it, you should regularly come back to it and almost look at it like a business, and make it as professional as you can.
+- No halfway.
+Putting up a blog post is not about writing one thing and not coming back to it, you should regularly come back to it and almost look at it as a business, and make it as professional as you can.

 Blogging VS Affiliate Marketing, And The Winner Is?

-Affiliate marketing and blogging are like an up and down road, you’ll reach your peaks, hit your valleys, run into a bump or two, come back up, and then stay right there.
-Not exactly, in that limited sequence…is it time for a results may vary?
+Affiliate marketing and blogging are like an up and down the road, you’ll reach your peaks, hit your valleys, run into a bump or two, come back up, and then stay right there.
+Not exactly, in that limited sequence…is it time for results that may vary?

 Here’s a table on the similarities and differences between them: